 If you decide to join us, there are a few rules we ask members to abide by, which are contained here, in our constitution.
 Please take a few minutes to read through them – in particular section 6, which identifies material which should not be read out aloud at group meetings.
 If you have any queries about this, please don’t hesitate to ask someone in the group.

-As agreed at the meeting of the Wrekin Writer’s Group of 21st January 2017
+Agreed at the meeting of the Wrekin Writer’s Group of 21st January 2018

 Chairman: Darren Bailey

 Vice-Chairman: Julie Phillips

 Wellington Literary Festival: Mollie Bolt, Catherin Cooper, Joy Clayton